kanishk-469/e-comm-api/README.md

 This project focuses on building APIs to handle core e-commerece functionalities such as product listing, user authentication , cart management , favourites management and order management.

-The backend is built with Node.js, Express.js , MongoDB
+The backend is built with Node.js, Express.js , MongoDB , Mongoose ODM
 , ensuring with a secure and scalable syatem with proper routing, authentication and database management(Our data would present remotely).

+Note:- For sending request in place of frontend I have use POSTMAN.

 ## Main Components Only, of application